jeffThompson/PhysicalComputing/Week03_Buttons/Demos/00-SingleButton.md

 ***

 ### WHY DOES `FALSE` MEAN PRESSED?
-You'll notice that the Feather prints `True` when the button is *not* pressed and `False` when it is... the opposite of what's intuitively the case.
+You'll notice that the Feather prints `True` when the button is *not* pressed and `False` when it is... the opposite of what we'd intuitively expect.
 Super weird.
+The reason has to do with how our button is wired.

-We haven't talked too much about how electricity works yet, but the key here is how we've wired our button.
-You never want power from the board to go directly to ground.
+We haven't talked too much about how electricity works yet, but you never want power from the board to flow directly to ground.
 This is called a ["short circuit"](https://en.wikipedia.org/wiki/Short_circuit).
 Like a downed power line, a short on your breadboard can lead to errors or damaging your Feather – bad news!
+As our circuit is currently set up, when the switch is pressed power would flow from `D5` to ground, creating a short circuit.

-To avoid this, we need some extra circuitry.
-Often, we'd use an extra component on our breadboard called a ["resistor"](https://en.wikipedia.org/wiki/Resistor).
+To avoid this, we need an extra part called a ["resistor"](https://en.wikipedia.org/wiki/Resistor).
 Like its name implies, a resistor resists, or impedes, the flow of electricity.
 By adding a resistor to the circuit, a bit of the electricity gets dissipated as heat on its way to ground and prevents a short circuit.

 Lucky for us though, our Feather board has a tiny resistor built in to each digital pin!
-To enable that resistor, we added `button.pull = digitalio.Pull.UP` right after creating the input.
+To enable that resistor, we added `button.pull = digitalio.Pull.UP` right after creating the input variable.
+This works great and means we don't have to buy any extra parts, but does change the way electricity flows in our circuit.
+This leads to the button values being opposite what we'd expect, but is a reasonable tradeoff!

 > 🙋‍♀️ Don't worry if this feels confusing!
 We don't have to know too much about how electricity or circuits work to be able to make awsome stuff.
 Just keep in mind that we can't have power running directly to ground and to use an internal resistor.

 ***

 ### CONNECTING TO THE LED
 Printing some text every time a button is pressed is pretty boring.
 Let's hook it up to the internal LED on our board!
-We'll skip over the details covered last week and create an LED variable too:
+We'll skip over the details (that was covered last week, if you need a refresher).
+First, we create an LED variable:

 ```python
 led = digitalio.DigitalInOut(board.LED)